icpac-igad/e4drr/content/blog/2024-12-dcv/index.md

 ---
-title: Verification for Impact Impact-Based Forecasting: Decision centric approach
+title: Verification for Impact Impact-Based Forecasting- Decision centric approach
 summary: The fundamental purpose of impact-based forecasting is not just accurate prediction, but enabling better decisions that reduce negative outcomes.
 Therefore, verification methods should reflect this ultimate goal.